 Devices and Cash

-Items such as flashlights, battery-powered radio, electronics chargers and a jump-starter for your car are essential.
+Items such as flashlights, a battery-powered radio, electronics chargers, and a jump-starter for your car are essential.
 Having extra cash in your bag is important in case there isn’t access to ATM vending machines.

 Disasters can be stressful and challenging to withstand.
 Planning ahead will help to ease the mind and allow you to act accordingly when the time comes.

 Please contact us for more information.